Eyad-A/Trail-Finder/README.md

  - Redesigned the landing page and added sliding animation
  - Added the ability for users to specify the length for each trail they add in miles
  - Made navbar improvements to make it more responsive.
 Now works properly on mobile

+## Version 0.7.2
+ - Added moment.js
+ - Trails and comments now show time since created

+## Version 0.7.3
+ - Made UI imporvements and bug fixes to the index and the show page
+ - Removed 'description' from trails and replaced it with 'location'